microsoft/psi/index.md

 The codebase is currently in beta and various aspects of the platform are at different levels of completion and robustness.
 There are probably still bugs in the code and we will likely be making breaking API changes.
 We plan to continuously improve the framework and we encourage the community to contribute.

-For additional information, we recommend you read the [Known Issues](/psi/ReleaseNotes#KnownIssues) section from the [Release Notes](/psi/ReleaseNotes) document, which provides more information about important issues that are known and which we plan to address in the near future.
+For additional information, we recommend you read the list of [Issues](https://github.com/Microsoft/psi/issues) reported in the repository.
 Also, the [Roadmap](/psi/Roadmap) document provides more information about our future plans.

 # Getting Help